 This packet includes the I-9 Employment Eligibility Verification Form, and federal and state tax-withholding forms.
-To learn more about the I-9 and what documents are acceptable to submit, visit our website at financialaid.case.edu / studentemployment / forms.aspx.
+To learn more about the I-9 and what documents are acceptable to submit, visit our website at case.edu/financialaid/student-employment.

 This packet along with the acceptable ID must be completed within three days of the start of your employment.
-Students that are residents of Michigan, Pennsylvania, Indiana, West Virginia and Kentucky must com-plete the packet that includes the State Reciprocity form.
+Students that are residents of Michigan, Pennsylvania, Indiana, West Virginia and Kentucky must complete the packet that includes the State Reciprocity form.
 Completing this form eliminates withholdings of Ohio income tax.

-Hire / Rehire Maintenance Form (hourly student employees)
+Hire/Rehire Maintenance Form (hourly student employees)

 This form will be completed by the hiring department.
 Signatures of the student hire and department coordinator or supervisor are required.
 This form is also used for all subsequent hires and rehires as well as any administrative maintenance involving the position.
-This form can be found on the website at financialaid.case.edu / studentemployment / forms.aspx.
+This form can be found on the website at case.edu/financialaid/student-employment.